Simrad echosounders data files

 These files are named in the format: "Dyyyymmdd-Thhmmss.DG", where "yyyy" is the year, "mm" is the month, "dd" is the day, "hh" is the hour, "mm" is the minute, "ss" is the second at which logging commenced.

 If you are logging B telegrams using ER60 software you should be aware that angular positions are stored with a lower precision in B telegrams (64 steps) than in Ex60 .raw files (128 steps).
 Furthermore, the ER60 version 2.0.0 encodes B telegrams incorrectly (this is a known bug that Simrad plan to correct with a new release of the ER60 software, please contact Simrad for further information).
-Myriax strongly recommends you do not log B telegrams from an Ex60 echosounder, and use the .raw format instead.
+Echoview Software strongly recommends you do not log B telegrams from an Ex60 echosounder, and use the .raw format instead.

 Ex60 data files logged with Echolog 60 (.ek60, .ek6)